-After living in our van for this long, we’ve learned a lot about what works and what doesn’t.
+We’ve spent a total of three years living full time in our van.
+After living in our van for this long, we’ve learned a lot about what works and what doesn’t, and the worst vanlife mistakes to avoid.
 We love our van, but there’s so much you just can’t foresee before hitting the road.
 We have a list of tweaks and upgrades to make when we’re stationary for the holidays, and we’re pumped to knock them out and write about them here.

 But for everything we would do differently, there’s something else we would keep (including some unintentional features that ended up being really useful).
 Here’s our list of 5 things we would change about our van build, and 5 things we would never change.